Wednesdaysama/Metatranscriptomics/Notebook.md

         echo "Finished processing $SAMPLE_NAME (Lane $LANE)"
     done

-Keeping the output files from quality filtering.
+Only keeping the **_final_** files from quality filtering.
+These files will be used as input files for rRNA cleanup.

 </details>